a fee-based online consultation clinic for Obstetrics & Gynecology

 As soon as the menstruation starts, it denotes the beginning of another menstrual cycle.

-The estrogen and progesterone secreted by the ovary during the ovarian cycle acts on the endometrium to produce the uterine cycle. and on the cervix to produce the cervical cycle.
+The estrogen and progesterone secreted by the changes in the ovary during the ovarian cycle acts on the endometrium to produce the uterine cycle. and on the cervix to produce the cervical cycle.